-Recent Acquisitions
+Acquisitions

 On June 6, 2014, the Bank completed its purchase and assumption of the Sharon, Connecticut branch of Union Savings Bank, which included deposits of approximately \$18 million at a premium of 2.32%.
 Operations of the Bank's existing Sharon, Connecticut branch were consolidated into this new location.
-On December 5, 2014, the Bank completed its acquisition of all shares of common stock of Riverside Bank of Poughkeepsie, New York, adding four new offices and a strong commercial loan focus to Salisbury's New York market presence.
+On December 5, 2014, the Bank completed its acquisition of Riverside Bank of Poughkeepsie, New York, adding four new offices and a strong commercial loan focus to Salisbury's New York market presence.
 Such transaction was valued at approximately \$27 million.
-In the merger, Riverside Bank shareholders had a right to receive 1.35 shares of Salisbury Bancorp, Inc. common stock for each share of Riverside Bank common stock.
+In the merger, Riverside Bank shareholders received 1.35 shares of Salisbury Bancorp, Inc. common stock for each share of Riverside Bank common stock.